Riiid-Team/AI-Learning/README.md

 ### Acquire
 Data acquired from [Kaggle](https://www.kaggle.com/c/riiid-test-answer-prediction/data).
 The data is stored in three separate files: lectures.csv, questions.csv, and train.csv.
 The primary dataset is train.csv, which has approximately 100 million user interactions with about 390,000 users.
 We used a random sample of 100K users for our analysis.
 The original 10 features describe the type of question, the time it took to answer, and whether the user’s response was correct.

-Functions used to acquire the data are stored in the acquire.py module.
+> Functions used to acquire the data are stored in the acquire.py module.

 ### Prepare
 **Missing Values**
 - Filled missing boolean values in `question_had_explanation` with False.
 Missing values indicated that the question did not have an explanation or the user viewed a lecture.
 - Filled missing values in `prior_question_elapsed_time` with 0.
 Missing values indicated that a user viewed a lecture before answering the first question in a bundle.
-- Dropped columns: `lecture_id`, `tag`, `lecture_part`, `type_of`, `question_id`, `bundle_id`, `correct_answer`, `question_part`, `tags`
+- Dropped columns: `lecture_id`, `tag`, `lecture_part`, `type_of`, `question_id`, `bundle_id`, `correct_answer`, `question_part`, and `tags`
 - Dropped rows considered lectures: Where `answered_correctly` = -1

 **Feature Engineering**
--
+- Created new features using descriptive statistics for content, task, timestamp, and whether a question had an explanation.
+- Scaled timestamp from milliseconds to minutes, hours, days, months, and years to look at trends overtime.
+- Refer to the feature engineering data dictionary for more information.

-Functions used to prepare the data are stored in te prepare.py module.
+> Functions used to prepare the data are stored in the prepare.py module.

 ### Explore
 - Explore data
 - Summarize takeaways and conclusions.

 ### Model
 First, a baseline model was created to compare the our model performances.
-The baseline was based on the most common outcome from the train df, 1 answered correctly.
-Using 1 as the prediction for each observation, the baseline was 50% accurate on train.
+The baseline is the most common outcome from the training dataset, answered correctly = 1.
+Baseline accuracy is 50%.
+This means that a user will get an answer correct 50% of the time.
-Various classification models were created by fitting to the training dataset.
-Models evaluated on train were:
+Models evaluated on training set were:
+-	Logistic Regression
 -	Decision Tree
 - Random Forest
+- AdaBoost
+- Gradient Boost
 -	K-Nearest Neighbors
--	Ridge Classifier
--	SGD Classifier
+-	Naive Bayes
--	Logistic Regression
+-	Multilayer Perceptron

-Models evaluated on the validate df were:
+Models evaluated on the validation set were:
 - Decision Tree
 - Random Forest
 - Logistic Regression